-My heart goes out to all three victims who were injured in these Los Angeles county pedestrian accidents.
-I wish them all the very best for a speedy and complete recovery.
+My heart goes out to these two children who were involved in this horrific pedestrian accident.
+I hope and pray that they are doing better and that their personal injuries were not catastrophic.
+I wish them the very best for a speedy and complete recovery.
+Please keep them in your prayers.

-According to California Highway Patrol’s 2007 Statewide Integrated Traffic Reporting System, there were seven fatal pedestrian accidents and 124 injuries involving pedestrian accidents in Glendale.
-In Los Angeles County, 210 deaths and 5,095 injuries were reported in 2007 as a result of pedestrian accidents.
+According to California Highway Patrol’s 2007 Statewide Integrated Traffic Reporting System, there were 90 deaths and 2,690 injuries involving pedestrian accidents in the city of Los Angeles.
+In 2007, in Los Angeles County, there were reports of 210 deaths and 5,095 injuries involving pedestrian accidents.